-We identified three different cases: (1) a company states that they collect data in one of the categories and provides this data (\bullet) , (2) a company states that they collect data on one of these categories but does not provide such information (1), and (3) the company does not state that they collect data in one category and also does not provide any information (○).
+We identified three different cases: (1) a company states that they collect data in one of the categories and provides this data (\bullet) , (2) a company states that they collect data on one of these categories but does not provide such information (\bullet) , and (3) the company does not state that they collect data in one category and also does not provide any information (\bigcirc) .
 We did not observe the case that a company did not state that they would collect data on a category but provided such information.
 In some cases, the 22 analyzed profiles did not contain interest segment or demographic data.
-However, the profiles might contain such data for other profiles because the shared data is not a full set of all categories, but only the data they assigned to one user.
-Meaning, that a company might try to infer for example the user's age but could not do so based on the collected data.
-We found four cases where this applies (marked with 1⁄2 in Table 1).
+However, the profiles might contain such data for other profiles because the shared data is not a full set of all categories but only the data they assigned to one user.
+We found four cases where this applies (marked with $\frac{1}{2}$ in Table 1).